Yoga for Menopause Symptoms

 • Warrior II (Virabhadrasana II): A strong pose that builds confidence.

-• Legs-Up-the-Wall (Viparita Karani): Lie with legs up a wall for 5-15 minutes to calm anxiety and aid sleep.
+• Legs-Up-the-Wall (Viparita Karani): Lie with legs up a wall for 5-15 minutes; this may help you feel calmer and support sleep.

 • Nadi Shodhana (Alternate Nostril Breathing): Alternate breathing through each nostril for 5-10 rounds to balance the mind.